+One full semester of senior year must be reserved for the student teaching experience.
 The student teaching experience will span a minimum of 12 weeks.
 Student teachers typically begin classroom teaching with one class or one content area, and classes or content areas are then added until the Student Teacher is teaching all of the classes or subject areas of the Cooperating Teacher.
 The Cooperating Teacher, Student Teacher and University Supervisor determine the amount of full-time teaching done by the Student Teacher.
 However, full-day teaching for a minimum of two weeks, in a 12-week student teaching experience is required.
-Student teachers with two placements will complete a minimum of two weeks of full-time teaching during their first placement and a minimum of one week full-time teaching in their second placement.
+Student teachers with two placements will complete a minimum of two weeks of full-time teaching in their first placement and a minimum of one-week full-time teaching in their second placement.